 Some ghost stories are creepier than others, but there is nothing as terrifying than seeing the real venue where those eerie stories and anecdotes once took place.

 These hospitals have relinquished their original state and now left in waning ruins for decades, despite being clean and sterile in times past.
-They are once great and famous for their unwavering service to the place, but has turned into something grisly, dried up, just part of the past, leaving spooky glimpses into where our fellow nurses spent their lives long time ago.
+They are once great and famous for their unwavering service to the place but has turned into something horrible, dried up, just part of the past, leaving spooky glimpses into where our fellow nurses spent their lives a long time ago.

 WARNING: These hospitals and asylums you’re about to see are quite disturbing.
 They’re creepy for reasons beyond just looking the part that they should probably not be viewed alone.
 So start grabbing off fellow nurses and enjoy this spooky ride!

 Here are 13+ of the most horrifying hospitals in the world.

 First on the list is a hospital located in Florida, USA, known to many by its gruesome history.
 Royal Hope Hospital was a Spanish military hospital from 1784 to 1821 and was eventually demolished through time.
 Finally, a replica of the original hospital was built to house the victims during the Seminole War.
 However, when the city workers were about to repair the water lines and penetrated the area of the old building, they found out that the hospital was originally built on what appeared to be an ancient Native American burial ground.

 Visitors of the Spanish Military Hospital Museum would often mention qualities of groans and shouts coming from unoccupied rooms.
 Adding up to the chill, real ill beds moving over the place, beverage jars sliding cross over outside seats and the frequenting sound of marching feet in an unfilled upstairs region.
 Frequently encounters of strange events and apparition sightings were told and are still being experienced by the guests.